CONGRATULATIONS

 Olympic Gold Medalist Angela Ruggiero was a member of the gold-winning 1998 team.
 I interviewed her for the book, Girls Succeed!
 Stories Behind the Careers of Successful Women.
 She certainly didn't begin her amazing career as a skilled skater.
 Read on.

-Stories of inspiring women in careers of science, medicine, technology, writing, horticulture and more.
+Girls Succeed!
+Stories Behind the Careers of Successful Women by J.Q.
+Rose Stories of inspiring women in careers of science, medicine, technology, writing, horticulture and more. |

 Excerpt: Girls Succeed: Stories Behind the Careers of Successful Women, Chapter 10